yms218/photo2sketch/README.md

-# General Virtual Sketching Framework for Vector Line Art
+# General Virtual Sketching Framework

 This code is used for **line drawing vectorization**, **rough sketch simplification** and **photograph to vector line drawing**.